fchinu/TANS/docs/Results.md

 |:--:|
 |Detector's resolution as a function of the Z coordinate of the generated vertex|

 As expected, the resolution reaches its minimum when the vertex is generated at the center of the detector, then it grows as vertexes are generated closer to the detectors' edges.
-In these cases, the resolution grows exponentially and the efficiency drops as it is observed in this graph:
+In these cases, the resolution grows while the efficiency drops as it is observed in this graph:

 |![EffVsZ](Figures/Run2/EffvsZ.png)|
 |:--:|